Best Electric Guitars for Beginners: Top 10 Picks

 • Amp Hum/Noise: Can be caused by single-coil pickups, poor grounding, faulty cables, or interference from electronics.

 • Simple Fix: Try moving away from other electronic devices.
 Use humbucker pickups if available.
-Check if the cables are properly shielded.
+Check if cables are properly shielded.

 • Intonation Issues (Out of Tune Up the Neck): If open strings are in tune but notes higher on the fretboard are off.